akhdaniel/BukaLapak-API/products.md

 	+ `description_bb` *(optional)*.
 Description for existing product.
 You can use BBCode format.
 	+ `new` *(optional)*.
 Product condition as in *new* or *used*.
 Possible value are *true* for *new* and *false* for *used* product.
 	+ `negotiable` *(optional)*.
 This field indicate whether existing product price is negotiable or not.
 Possible value are *false* for fixed price and *true* for negotiable price.
 Default value is *false*.
-+ `images` *(optional)*.
-List of images identifier for existing product.
-Required between 1-5 images.
-Muliple images separated by comma.
++ `new_images` *(optional)*.
+List of new images identifier for existing product.
+There should be between 1-5 images after adding new images .
+Multiple images separated by comma.
 Image should be created first and image can be used only for one product.
 More on [images](images.md#create-image)
++ `removed_images` *(optional)*.
+List of existing images identifier to be removed from existing product.
+There should be between 1-5 images after images deletion.
+Multiple images separated by comma.
+Image should be asscociated with existing product.
 + `product_detail_attribute` *(optional)*.
 Details attributes for product in JSON.
 [Attributes are vary based on category of product](categories.md#category-attributes).
 Some of these fields are:
 	+ `type` *(optional)*.
 Tyoe of product.
 For product categorized as *fullbike* type can be *MTB*, *Roadbike*, etc.
 	+ `brand` *(optional)*.
 For *Fullbike*, brand can be *United*, *Polygon*, etc.